FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 The Turkili National Flag was designed in the final years

-of World War I. This flag belonged to the short-lived “Unity Government" or "Türk Bilik Devleti"
+of World War I. This flag belonged to the short-lived “Turkish

-of the national leader and esteemed commander Urmulu Cemşid Khan Subataylı
+the leadership of the national leader and esteemed commander Urmulu Cemshid Khan

-Afşar Mecd üs-Seltene.
-The flag was used in various regions of Turkili such as Urmia,
+Subataylı Afshar Mecd üs-Seltene.
+The flag was used in various regions of Türkili

 The background of the Turkili National Flag is red, similar